guideline-io/react-promise-component/readme.md

 # React Promise Component

-A component which enables its function body to be invoked only once a provided promise resolves.
+A component which enables its function body to be invoked only once the provided promise resolves.

 ```jsx
 let promise = fetchUserFromStoreOrServer();